Reine Minoru: 2018–19: later career

 Reine Minoru remained in training as a four-year-old in 2018 but failed to win or place in seven races.
 After finishing sixth in the Ocean Stakes at Nakayama Racecourse she produced her best performance of the season when she finished seventh behind Fine Needle in the Takamatsunomiya Kinen on 25 March beaten only two lengths by the winner.
 She subsequently ran unplaced in the Victoria Mile, Yasuda Kinen, Swan Stakes, Mile Championship and Hanshin Cup.

 In February 2019 Reine Minoru came home eleventh of the seventeen runners behind Dea Ragalo in the Kyoto Himba Stakes and was retired from racing.

+Racing form

+Reine Minoru won three and placed in podium for another three races out of 20 starts.
+This data is available in JBIS and netkeiba.